typedb/typedb-examples/README.md

 A collection of TypeDB example projects and tutorials, designed for users with a range of familiarity with TypeDB, TypeQL, and other products in the TypeDB ecosystem.
-Each example lists the knowledge necessary to work through it, but general difficult levels are also provided for guidance.
+Each example lists the knowledge necessary to work through it, but general difficulty levels are also provided for guidance.

 ## Beginner